kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ##### What if we add "Depends On" semantics to containers?

-Let's call standar container type to containers without the `type` field set.
+Let's call standard container type to containers without the `type` field set.

 This is very similar to the previous:
  * TerminationHook doesn't need any adaptation
- * Containers type standard will be trated as having a "Depends On" on all sidecar type containers
+ * Containers type standard will be treated as having a "Depends On" on all sidecar type containers
- * Type sidecar containers won't depends on other
+ * Type sidecar containers won't depend on other

 This semantic will just be a 1-1 translation from the proposed KEP to this "Depends On" semantic, so it is easy for them to coexist.